 All of the company’s compostable bags are certified by the Biodegradable Products Institute for use in municipal and commercial composting facilities.
 All items also comply with the U.S. standard ASTM D6400 and European OK Compost Home & Industrial.

-This tall kitchen trash bag in particular can fit most tall bins but must be used within a year of purchase and stored away from heat and moisture.
+This tall kitchen trash bag, in particular, can fit most tall bins but must be used within a year of purchase and stored away from heat and moisture due to the usage of compostable materials.

 About Green Earth Compostable: